-20 apartments for rent in Austin, Chicago, IL
+20 apartments for rent near Austin, Chicago, IL

 Chicago’s Austin neighborhood is located seven miles from the Loop, on Chicago’s western border.
 It is the windy city’s largest neighborhood, both in size and in population with approximately 250,000 residents.
 Austin is also considered a city, and is the third-largest in Illinois.
 It is bordered by Cicero Avenue on the east, North Avenue on the north and Roosevelt Road on the south.